 As winners of the SLIC Award 2021 East Lothian Council Library Services will receive a cash award of £5000 to enhance their current library services.
 Both East Lothian and Inverclyde Library Services will also receive a trophy to help commemorate their achievements.

 The judging panel, which consisted of SLIC Chair Ian Ruthven, Carnegie UK Trust CEO Sarah Davidson, and Journalist Alan Taylor, were very impressed with the high standards of Award entries.
 The Award attracted interest from across SLIC’s membership with entries showing a range of outstanding initiatives and an ongoing commitment from library staff in all sectors.

 Six library services from across Scotland were shortlisted for the SLIC Award, introduced to celebrate the talent, innovation, and achievement of library teams throughout Scotland.
 East Lothian Council Library Services, Falkirk Community Trust Libraries, Glasgow Libraries with Business and IP Centre Glasgow, High Life Highland Libraries, Inverclyde Library Service and Shetland Library all demonstrated superb originality and exceptional dedication in meeting the needs of their community during unprecedented times.

-SLIC Chair Ian Ruthven said: "What characterises all these nominations, particularly those shortlisted, are the willingness of library teams to find solutions, to put their communities first, and to throw themselves at a challenge.
+Ian added: “What characterised all the nominations, particularly those shortlisted, is the willingness of library teams to find solutions, to put their communities first, and to throw themselves at a challenge.

-“So many of the nominations describe a range of initiatives and it was particularly welcome to see how many form the basis of future, enhanced library services.
+“So many of the nominations described a range of initiatives and it has been amazing to see how many form the basis of future, enhanced library services.”